Activity level and subsidised care

 Example of when we’ll use the lower activity level

 John and Charlie have 2 children that attend child care.
-John gets Carer Allowance which means he can access 72 hours of subsidised child care each fortnight.
+John gets Carer Allowance which means they can access 72 hours of subsidised child care each fortnight.
 Charlie does 15 hours of paid work each fortnight.
-This means she can access 36 hours of subsidised child care each fortnight.
+This means they can access 36 hours of subsidised child care each fortnight.

 We use the person with the lower activity level to work out the hours of subsidised care they’re entitled to.
 This means John and Charlie can access 36 hours of subsidised child care per fortnight for each of their children.